 View all article collections

-The 15th edition of NuGOweek, the annual scientific meeting of our affiliate, will be held from the 3rd through the 6th of September, in Newcastle upon Tyne, United Kingdom.
-This year's theme will be "Mitochondria, Nutrition and Health".
-For more information, please visit the website.
+The 16th edition of NuGOweek, the annual scientific meeting of our affiliate, will be held from the 9th through the 12th of September, in Agroscope, Bern, Switzerland.
+This year's theme will be "From foodomics to nutrigenomics – Translating food composition data into healthy diets".
+For more information, please visit the website

 Giuditta Perozzi is a Senior Scientist at the Food and Nutrition Research Centre in Rome, Italy.
 She received the Italian University Degree (Laurea) in Biology at the University of Rome, and her PhD in Molecular and Cellular Biology at the University of Rochester, NY (USA).
 Her research interests in the molecular nutrition field have focused on nutrient-dependent gene regulation in intestinal epithelial cells, using in vivo (rodents) and in vitro cell models to investigate micronutrient-gene interactions and zinc transporter expression.